fullmetalbrackets/blog/src/content/blog/upgrade-debian-12-bookworm-debian-13-trixie.md

 ## Upgrading apt repositories to Trixie

+> **Important note for Nvidia GPU users**
+>
-> **Important note for Nvidia GPU users:** I've received reports from some people trying to use this guide that they've had trouble upgrading on a system with an Nvidia card.
+> I've received reports from some people trying to use this guide that they've had trouble upgrading on a system with an Nvidia card.
 There may be some issue with Nvidia drivers on Trixie, so I recommend following either <a href="https://wiki.debian.org/NvidiaGraphicsDrivers#Debian_13_.22Trixie.22" target="_blank">these instructions on the Debian wiki</a> or <a href="https://github.com/mexersus/debian-nvidia-drivers" target="_blank">this GitHub gist</a>.
 >
 > I don't run Linux on any systems with a dedicated GPU, so unfortunately I cannot test these out myself.